ktor-doc-jp/ktor-doc-jp/quickstart/zfaq.md

-If you have a bugfix that need to use right away we recommend you to fork Ktor, compile it yourself, and temporarily publish a patched version in your own artifactory, bintray or similar and use that version until it is merged and a new version released or prereleased (since the timing might not be aligned with your needs).
+If you have a bugfix that need to use right away we recommend you to fork Ktor, compile it yourself, and temporarily publish a patched version in your own artifactory, bintray or similar and use that version until it is merged and a new version released (since the timing might not be aligned with your needs).

 ## What does CIO mean?
 {: #cio }

-CIO stands for Coroutine-based I/O. Usually we call it to an engine that uses Kotlin and Coroutines to implement the logic implementing an IETF RFC or another protocol without relying on external JVM libraries.
+CIO stands for Coroutine-based I/O. Usually we call it to an engine that uses Kotlin and Coroutines to implement the logic implementing an IETF RFC or another protocol without relying on external JVM-based libraries.

 ## Ktor imports are not being resolved.
 Imports are in red.
 {: #ktor-artifact }